 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Pete (Mark Wahlberg) and Ellie (Rose Byrne) are house flippers.
-The buy old, rundown houses, renovate them, and sell them to the highest bidder.
+They buy old, rundown houses, renovate them, and sell them to the highest bidder.
 One day, Pete comes home to find Ellie crying over a foster website.
-She wants, desperately, to help one of these kids and Pete, who is reluctant at first, looks at the site himself and caves.
+She wants to help one of the foster kids on the website and Pete—who was reluctant at first—looks at the website and ultimately caves.
 Before they know it, they find themselves in a foster class, ready to adopt.

-Pete and Ellie imagined taking in a young child, but they meet a teen that stands out.
-LIzzy (Isabela Moner) leaves an impression on them, so they decide to move forward with fostering her, but they learn that Lizzy comes with her two younger siblings.
+Pete and Ellie imagined taking in a young child, but then they meet a teen that stands out.
+Lizzy (Isabela Merced) leaves an impression on them, so they decide to move forward with fostering her, but they learn that Lizzy comes as a package with her two younger siblings.
 The kids are certainly a handful, but Pete and Ellie decide to give it a shot.
 A house is just a building, but a home is where a family lives.
-Pete and Ellie have flipped many houses, but now, with the chaos that comes with three kids, they have a shot at flipping a home.
+Pete and Ellie have flipped many houses, but now, with the chaos that comes with three kids, they will attempt to turn their house into a home.